ligurio/swebok-v3/0_introduction.md

 determine that—but it does imply that competent, capable software engineers should be equipped with this knowledge for potential application.
-More precisely, generally accepted knowledge should be included in the study material for the software engineering licensing exami- nation that graduates would take after gaining four years of work experience.
+More precisely, generally accepted knowledge should be included in the study material for the software engineering licensing examination that graduates would take after gaining four years of work experience.
 Although this criterion is specific to the US style of education and does not necessarily apply to other countries, we deem it useful.